Half of a Yellow Sun (film): Historical accuracy

-This film uses the Nigerian civil war as the background, and it happened between 1967 and 1970.
+This film uses as its background the Nigerian civil war, which took place between 1967 and 1970.
 The conflict comes from the differences in religion and political culture between the Igbo ethnic group and Muslim Hausa-Fulanis.

 Controversy

 Censorship

 Nigeria's film board delayed the release of Half of a Yellow Sun in the country.
 Journalist Aliyu Tanko of BBC Hausa argues that the Biafran War, one of the major topic depicted by the film remains extremely sensitive in the country.
 Although the director has cited knowing no knowledge of the delayed certification, Tanko says "some fear the film, which is seen as sympathetic to the Biafran separatist cause, could stoke up ethnic tensions".